Program: B.S., Computer Engineering

 Senior design projects have included national intercollegiate competitions.
 Students compete in designing a micromouse and training it to run through a 10-square-foot maze.
 Students also work on interdisciplinary teams to design, build, program and test an unmanned autonomous helicopter.
 Other projects include developing a sophisticated stereo system, a control system for a satellite tracking antenna, a television tuner, fabrication of a hybrid circuit, software-defined radio, etc.

 - The Mathematics Placement Test (MPT) is required prior to enrollment in MATH 150A.
-Students who have passed or are exempt from the ELM should take this exam prior to enrolling in their classes so they may be placed in the appropriate mathematics course.
-Students with scores of 3, 4 or 5 on the AP Calculus AB or BC tests are exempt from the MPT.
+Students should take this exam before enrolling in their classes so they may be placed in the appropriate mathematics course.
+Students with scores of 4 or 5 on the AP Calculus AB or BC tests are exempt from the MPT.

-- The Chemistry Placement Test (CPT) is required with a score of 40 or higher prior to enrolling in CHEM 101.
-Students who do not receive this score must receive a grade of “C” or better in CHEM 100 before taking CHEM 101.
+- If Computer Engineering majors elect to take CHEM 101 to satisfy their science elective requirement, the Chemistry Placement Test (CPT) is required with a score of 40 or higher prior to enrolling in CHEM 101.
+Students who have had high school chemistry and expect to enroll in CHEM 101 must take this test regardless of their score on the AP Chemistry exam.
+Students who do not receive this CPT score must receive a grade of “C” or better in CHEM 100 before taking CHEM 101.

 Special Grade Requirements